OmniBrew/sw5e-data/data/powers/restoration.md

   - castingTime:
       length: 1
       unit: action
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: Touch
-    concentration: False
+    concentration: false
 ---
-You touch a creature and end either one disease or one condition a􀃟icting it.
+You touch a creature and end either one disease or one condition afflicting it.
 The condition can be blinded, deafened, paralyzed, or poisoned.
-This power has no e􀃠ect on droids or constructs.
+This power has no effect on droids or constructs.